Linux and Unix ifconfig command

 |txqueuelen length||Set the length of the transmit queue of the device.
 It is useful to set this to small values for slower devices with a high latency (such as a connection over a modem, or over ISDN) to prevent fast bulk transfers from disturbing interactive traffic like telnet too much.|

-View the network settings on the interface eth0, which typically is the first Ethernet adapter installed in the computer, eth0.
+View the network settings on the interface eth0, which typically is the first Ethernet adapter installed in the system.

 ifconfig wlan0 down